 Centre Focusing

-Our day will conclude by putting into practice all of the lessons you have learned.
+Our course will conclude by putting into practice all of the lessons you have learned.
 With your mentor you will shoot a series of photos exploring elements such as depth of field, focal length, and composition and developing a practical understanding of how these contribute to successful photography.

-4-hours of personal guidance with a professional photography mentor who will guide you through each of the topics in the introductory course
+6-hours of personal guidance with a professional photography mentor who will guide you through each of the topics in the introductory course

 Take what you’ve learned and put it into practice with In-the-Field practice shoots